Jyotirmay-Chowdhury/Ecommerce-Sales-Dashboard---using-Power-BI--Mahadev-Ecommerce-Store/README.md

 Analyze Ecommerce sales data for creating and interacting Dashboard using Power BI

-Question is About :-
+# Question is About :-

 Owner of Mahadev Store wants us to help them create a dashboard to track and analyze their online sales across India.

-Porject Learnings:-
+# Project Learnings:-

 1) Created Interactive dashboard to track and analyze online sales data.